PCfVW/Brutal-Classical-Planner/Readme (BCP (dev 14.3)).txt

 You'll find the sources of the project in the "Headers & Sources" folder, and all about testing in the "PDDL Testing" folder (including a "Readme (PDDL Testing)" file) where there are several planning domains and problems.
-The remaining folders are as usual for a Visual Studio project.

 This project is given AS IS.
 There certainly are bugs.
 And some features certainly are missing.

-But the whole project is the result of several iterations: I wrote more than 20 planners since the beginning of the 90s and this one is the result of many tuning sessions and many optimization profiles.
+But the whole project is the result of several iterations: I wrote more than 20 planners since the beginning of the 90s and this one is the result of many VTune sessions and many optimization profiles.
 However, as usual with somebody else's code, be careful!

 :-)